semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="cli">Command Line Utilities</a>

-The `pygnssutils` library which underpins many of the functions in `PyGPSClient` also incorporates command line versions these functions:
+The `pygnssutils` library which underpins many of the functions in `PyGPSClient` also incorporates command line versions of these functions:

 1. `gnssdump` CLI utility.
 This is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting and filtering options for NMEA, UBX and RTCM3 protocols.
 1. `gnssserver` CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.